rio-cloud/vite-rio-template/README.md

 # vite-rio-template

+##Summary
-This is the RIO TypeScript template for for building new RIO services.
+This is the RIO TypeScript template for building new RIO services based on Vite as build tooling.

+## How-to
-Create a new service app with this template via:
+Create a new service app with this template via [degit](https://www.npmjs.com/package/degit):

 ```
 npx degit rio-cloud/vite-rio-template my-rio-service-web